Top of Page

 In the online format, all coursework is offered online.
 Courses are generally asynchronous, meaning that the student has the flexibility to self-pace their work within the course deadlines.
 Occasionally, some courses may have synchronous (i.e., live) class meetings, which are arranged between the instructor and the class.
 Note: The Clinical Mental Health Counseling concentration requires a 3-day mandatory face-to-face residency (part of PYCL 0511, Introduction to Counseling Techniques), typically taken in the second semester of the program.
 Currently, this residency may be completed at either the Orlando or Fort Lauderdale-Davie campuses.

-Please note: The Clinical Mental Health Counseling, School Counseling, and Substance Abuse Counseling and Education concentrations all require a supervised practicum and/or internship experience in order to complete the degree (the ABA Practicum is optional).
+Please note: The Clinical Mental Health Counseling and School Counseling concentrations all require a supervised practicum and/or internship experience in order to complete the degree (the ABA Practicum is optional).
 This field experience requires placement in a qualified agency where the student will provide face-to-face counseling services under the direction of a qualified supervisor.
 All practicum and internship courses meet synchronously (i.e., live, either in person or via videoconference, if an online course), which is a departure from the typical weekend and online schedules.

 While the Clinical Mental Health Counseling curriculum is identical, currently the program cannot allow students to ‘mix and match’ their course formats.
 Students apply to and enter their program in a particular format/campus and remain throughout their degree.
 Students may apply to change formats by completing the required documentation.